ioan-chera/eureka-editor/README.txt

 PGUP and PGDN : move camera up and down

-g : toggle gravity (i.e. as if the player was on the ground) v : drop to the ground
+g : toggle gravity (i.e. as if the player was on the ground) e : popup menu to set edit mode o : toggle objects on or off

+META-v : drop to the ground
-l : toggle lighting on or off
+META-l : toggle lighting on or off
-t : toggle texturing on or off o : toggle objects on or off
+META-t : toggle texturing on or off

 F11 : increase brightness (gamma)